DigitalDefenseFund/slack_hotline/readme.md

 ```
 cp .env.example .env`
 ```
-Then, enter your client id, secret, and verificationToken (all from the Basic information in Slack).
-Also specify a port; PORT=3000 (or whatever you want).
+Then, enter the client id, secret, and verificationToken from the (all from the Basic information in the test Slack).

-NOTE: you do NOT have to set up botkit studio or any of the variables related.
-Ignore all the nagware.

 Boot up the app!
 ```
 npm run start
 ```

 Now, we need to be able to hit our local app from Slack commands.
-This requires us to have a public url rather than localhost... enter Ngrok.
+This requires us to have a public url rather than localhost.
+Enter Ngrok.

 To get set up with ngrok, follow the instructions in this tutorial. https://api.slack.com/tutorials/tunneling-with-ngrok